 Luckily, Tesla owners have one of the largest and fastest charging networks available.
 Tesla has spent a good amount of time building out its charging network over the years that consists of Superchargers and Destination chargers, making charging relatively convenient and easy, particularly compared to other electric cars.

 Since Tesla vehicles have excellent range and since owners typically charge their Teslas at home, most people don’t worry about charging at all until they go on a road trip.
 Even then, the sophisticated Tesla navigation software calculates the estimated consumption for the route and will automatically incorporate charging station stops along the way.

-How long it takes to charge a Tesla depends on where you’re charging, and to a lesser extent, your Tesla model (as some, like the Model 3, have higher charging rates).
+How long it takes to charge a Tesla depends on where you’re charging, since there are many charging options, and to a lesser extent, your Tesla model (as some, like the Model 3, have higher charging rates).

 - Home Charging – Fully charging at a residential home where power output is low usually takes overnight from an empty battery to a full charge (or a couple hours if you’re just topping-off from a daily commute).

-- Charging at Superchargers – Charging at a Tesla Supercharger while on the road usually takes anywhere from 30 minutes to an hour or more depending on the charger and the vehicle.
+- Charging at Superchargers – Charging at a Tesla Supercharger while on the road usually takes anywhere from 30 minutes to an hour or more depending on the charger and the vehicle (see below).

 We’ll explain all the details below, in addition to charging costs for a Tesla versus other vehicles.